Yaa Ansah-Pobi

 Fergal McCarthy

-Fergal holds a BA in World Religions & Theology and an MPhil in International Peace Studies both from Trinity College Dublin.
-He also holds an MA in Comparative Ethnic Conflict Studies from Queens University Belfast and an MSt in International Relations from the University of Cambridge.
+Fergal McCarthy is the Peace Programs Manager at Rotary International.
+Prior to his role at Rotary, Fergal worked at the Rand Corporation in California, the Irish Prime Minister’s Office in Dublin Ireland as well as the Irish Foreign Ministry.
+He holds a BA in World Religions & Theology and an MPhil in International Peace Studies both from Trinity College Dublin, an MA in Comparative Ethnic Conflict Studies from Queens University Belfast and an MSt in International Relations from the University of Cambridge.

 Bob McKechnie